 that diagnosis or treatment.

-[Regulation 24 amended in Gazette 28 Jan 1994 p.
+[Regulation 24 amended: Gazette 28 Jan 1994 p.
 282; 22 Jul 1997 p.
 3822 and 3826.]

 25. Personal monitoring devices

 (1) Unless subregulation (7) applies or the Council has granted a registrant an exemption in writing, a registrant shall ensure that an approved personal monitoring device is issued to every designated radiation worker on the registered premises or on a field site, and that every such worker is given adequate instruction and training in the use of the device.